Book crossing numbers of the complete graph and small local convex crossing numbers: Introduction

 In terms of general lower bounds, Shahrokhi et al. \cite{SSSV96} proved a bound for $ \nu_k(G) $ for any graph $ G $.
 Using this bound for $ K_n $ gives

 This general bound was improved by De Klerk et al. \cite{DPS13} to

-Using semidefinite programming, they further improved the lower bound for several values of $ k\leq 20 $.
-In Section \ref{sect:asympt}, we prove the following theorem that improves these lower bounds for $ k\geq 14 $ (see Table \ref{table:improvement}), but more importantly, it improves the asymptotic bound (\ref{eq:previous_lower_bound}) for every $ k $.
+Using semidefinite programming, De Klerk et al. \cite{DPS13} further improved the lower bound for several values of $ k\leq 20 $.
+In Section \ref{sect:asympt}, we prove Theorem \ref{theorem:asympt_improvement} that improves the lower bounds in \cite{DPS13} for $ k\geq 14 $ (see Table \ref{table:improvement}), but more importantly, it improves the asymptotic bound (\ref{eq:previous_lower_bound}) for every $ k $.